Issue Area

 Overview

-In order to avoid the worst effects of climate change, we must completely end fossil fuel use and production.
-But as we transition off of fossil fuels, it is critical that the workers and communities who have powered our nation for so long do not get abandoned.
-A just transition to a clean energy future requires self-determination and support for those transitioning out of the fossil fuel industry.
-It is also critical that the clean energy sector not repeat the mistakes of the past, and so a just transition involves equitable policy design to ensure that clean energy jobs are high-quality jobs that are accessible to all.
+Avoiding the worst effects of climate change requires ending fossil fuel use and production.
+As we transition away from fossil fuels, states can take steps to ensure the workers and communities who have powered our nation for generations do not get abandoned.
+A just transition to a clean energy future means self-determination and support for those transitioning out of the fossil fuel industry.
+States can advance a just transition by supporting equitable policy design to ensure that clean energy jobs are high-quality and accessible to all.

 Key Facts